 By that Sunday, I was home watching the tournament on TV and rooting for Tiger like millions of other golf fans.
-After he won, he immediately embraced his children, just as his Dad had him so many years ago.
+After he won, he immediately embraced his children, just as his Dad had clutched him so many years ago.
 At 10 and 11 years old, Tiger’s kids had never seen their legendary father win a major.
-His last had been the 2008 U.S. Open at Torrey Pines.
-For a guy who was trained to win by a father who was his hero, finally having his own children on hand to watch him win The Masters must have been an unbelievably powerful experience.
+His last big win had been the 2008 U.S. Open at Torrey Pines.
+For a guy who was trained to win by a father who was his hero, it must have been an indescribably powerful experience for Tiger to have his own children on hand to watch him win The Masters.

 Over the years, my Dad and I have won a few golf tournaments playing as a team.
 He’s always been an amazing competitor, and maybe a little bit of that rubbed off on me.

 A few years back, I finally made it to the semi-final of a tournament that he’d won twice as a younger man.
 I was up against a guy who had 15 years on me and was a star player in college.

 My Dad watched the match with some of my friends.
 Earlier in the week, I’d had a cortisone shot in my right arm.
 And every day for the rest of the week, he called to ask me the same two-part question: “How’s the pain in the elbow?
 What percent do you think you’ll be on Saturday?”